Effervescence

-Effervescence can also be observed when opening a bottle of champagne, beer or carbonated beverages such as some carbonated soft drinks.
+Effervescence can also be observed when opening a bottle of champagne, beer or carbonated soft drink.
 The visible bubbles are produced by the escape from solution of the dissolved gas (which itself is not visible while dissolved in the liquid).

+In beverages

 Although CO2 is most common for beverages, nitrogen gas is sometimes deliberately added to certain beers.
 The smaller bubble size creates a smoother beer head.
 Due to the poor solubility of nitrogen in beer, kegs or widgets are used for this.

+Chemistry

 In the laboratory, a common example of effervescence is seen if hydrochloric acid is added to a block of limestone.
 If a few pieces of marble or an antacid tablet are put in hydrochloric acid in a test tube fitted with a bung, effervescence of carbon dioxide can be witnessed.